sakosy/arch_katas_2021/README.md

 ## Overview

-FFamily should adds tighter engagement with their customers.
+FFamily should add tighter engagement with their customers.

 FFamily is an enhancement of the existing FFoods system deals with:
  - products catalog